New Zealand cricket team in Pakistan in 2022–23 (December 2022)

 The New Zealand cricket team toured Pakistan in December 2022 and January 2023 to play two Test matches and three One Day International (ODI) matches.
 The Test matches formed part of the 2021–2023 ICC World Test Championship, and the ODI matches formed part of the inaugural 2020–2023 ICC Cricket World Cup Super League.

 In April 2022, the Pakistan Cricket Board (PCB) confirmed that the series would be taking place.
-Following the tour, New Zealand are scheduled to return to Pakistan in April 2023, to play five ODIs and five Twenty20 International (T20I) matches, to make up for the series that was postponed in September 2021.
+Following the tour, New Zealand returned to Pakistan in April 2023, to play five ODIs and five Twenty20 International (T20I) matches, to make up for the series that was postponed in September 2021.

 In October 2022, the PCB announced the fixtures for the tour.
 Initially, the second Test was scheduled to be played in Multan, but later shifted to Karachi because of poor weather conditions in Multan.
 On 24 December 2022, the PCB confirmed the revised fixtures, with all the matches being played in Karachi.

 Ahead of the Test series, Tim Southee was appointed as New Zealand's Test captain, after Kane Williamson stepped down from his role.